“We would break fast together”

 On 24 July 2015, I drove from my pappou’s village of Agia Irini (Akdeniz) in the north-west of Cyprus to the nearby town of Morphou (Güzelyurt) to interview two women who grew up in Agia irini.
 One of them is the wife of my friend Ibrahim; the other, her cousin.

-My travel partners James and Alex also joined me for the trip.
-“Hoş geldiniz” said Serpil, as she welcomed us into her home; I replied “Hoş bulduk” in my beginner’s Turkish.
+“Hoş geldiniz” said Serpil, as she welcomed me and my travel partners James and Alex us into her home; I replied “Hoş bulduk” in my beginner’s Turkish.
 As we sat down in the living room, Serpil’s cousin Ülgü greeted us with fresh lemonatha (Cypriot lemonade).
 We sat there happily sipping on our lemonatha whilst the cooling breeze of the room fan provided us with sweet relief from the sweltering heat outside.

 Serpil and Ülgü were very warm to us and they revealed many details and stories of their lives growing up in the mixed village of Agia Irini.
 Serpil and Ülgü were born in 1949 and 1948 and both speak fluent Turkish and Greek, and a little bit of English too.
 They recalled many stories of friendship and cooperation between Turkish and Greek Cypriots prior to the 1974 war.